 GoodSync: Plans and pricing

-For personal use, you can purchase a GoodSync annual license for $29.55.
+For personal use (opens in new tab), you can purchase a GoodSync annual license for $29.55.
 The license enables GoodSync to be a backup solution on five different systems.
-You can use it to make local backups, and back up your system to third-party cloud services such as Google Drive and Dropbox.
+You can use it to make local backups, and back up your system to third-party cloud services such as Google Drive (opens in new tab) and Dropbox (opens in new tab).

 For $39.95 a year, Workstation provides backup and synchronization for one system.
 The GoodSync Server plan costs $499.95 a year, and allows unlimited users to connect to the platform, which is fantastic value.
 Control Center enables remote management of all workstations and servers, offering a more administrative service.
 The cost of the Control Center plan wasn't available on the website, nor was the amount of storage included in each business plan.